 Add in Upholstery

 When all else fails, don’t discredit the warmth of a good throw and some added outdoor upholstery.
 When you have company, offer guests a flannel, fleece, or cashmere throw to keep them comfortable.
-Top your benches and chairs with Sunbrella cushions.
-Add in throw pillows.
-Choose an outdoor area rug to further warm your space.
+Top your benches and chairs with outdoor cushions and throw pillows, and choose an outdoor area rug to further warm your space.

 With these tips and your delightful, all-weather Trex® Outdoor Furniture™, you’ll crave outdoor living even when the weather outside is frightful.